LCA-EET/Lichdom/README.md

 **If I'm a Lich via this mod, can my _project image_ and _simulacrum_ spells auto-revive?**
 - No.  This is done for technical reasons.
 Besides, these spells are probably powerful enough without another life!

+**My character is formerly a non-Evil caster who could Turn Undead, but I'm turned Evil and I can still Turn Undead.
+What about Rebuke Undead?**
+- If this happens to you, it's from a technical limitation.

 **Why make a mod about becoming a Lich?**
 - In Infinity Engine games, Lichdom is like _dimension door_ - it seems like plenty of creatures can use it _except_ you!
 Also, the notion of being able to use this option that's been in the D&D books for decades in various forms appealed to me.